simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 3 Images OpenAI.md

 Now we can create a client object to make the image generation API calls.

 5. **TODO-04**: Open `src/main/java/com/example/client/OpenAIClient.java`.
 Establish the class as a Spring bean with the `@Component`annotation.
+Provide an explicit bean name of "openAIClientBean" to avoid naming conflicts with internal SpringAI bean names.
 Make the bean a member of the **openai** profile:

     ```
-    @Component
+    @Component("openAIClientBean")
     @Profile("openai")
-    public class OpenAIClient {
+    public class OpenAIClient implements AIClient {
     ```

-1. **TODO-05**: Define a private final field named "model" of type `OpenAIImageModel`.
+1. **TODO-05**: Define a private final field named "model" of type `ImageModel`.
 Define a constructor which dependency injects this field:

     ```
-    private final OpenAiImageModel model;
+    private final ImageModel model;

-    public OpenAIClient(OpenAiImageModel model) {
+    public OpenAIClient(ImageModel model) {
         this.model = model;
     }
     ```